California Civil Code §1941.1: Landlord Habitability Requirements

 -

-Rent withholding until repairs are made.
+Rent withholding until repairs are completed.

 -